Quick Answer (Featured Snippet):

 Next Steps

 “Still managing your portfolio with spreadsheets?
 Confusing PPM with SPM?
-Schedule a free assessment: we evaluate maturity, define a PPM and/or SPM roadmap, and recommend the ideal tool for your context.
+Schedule a free assessment: we’ll evaluate your maturity level, define a PPM and/or SPM roadmap, and recommend the ideal tool for your situation.
 Talk to a TWRT specialist.”